Monday, 31 August 2015

 We have taken the sugar & water in a deep bottomed vessel and put for boil!
 As it starts boiling, we have added the green cardamoms tearing each a bit.

-While the syrup is boiling, we would rub the paneer cheese very well for about 10 minutes or until it comes out smooth from the plate.
-This mashing part is very important.
+While the syrup is boiling, we would rub the paneer cheese well for about 10 minutes or until it comes out clean from the plate.
+This mashing part is important.

-We would then shape into small round balls tearing small portions and then roll between our palms to shape into elongated chamchams.
+We would tear small portions from the dough, roll between our palms to get oblong shaped chamchams.

-As the syrup boil, add the cham cham slowly.
-Cover and let them boil for 20 minutes.
+As the syrup boils, add the chamchams carefully.
+Cover and let them boil for 20 minutes at medium heat.

-The cham chams are ready after 20-25 minutes of boiling in high heat.
+The chamcham sweets are ready after 20-25 minutes of boiling in high heat.

 I took out the chamcham sweets and arranged them in a bowl!
 Thereafter, I boiled the sugar syrup further for about 10 minutes to thicken; then poured over the sweets!